World population

-In demographics, the world population is the total number of humans currently living.
+In world demographics, the world population is the total number of humans currently alive.
 It was estimated by the United Nations to have exceeded eight billion in mid-November 2022.
-It took over 200,000 years of human prehistory and history for the human population to reach one billion and only 219 years more to reach 8 billion.
+It took around 300,000 years of human prehistory and history for the human population to reach a billion and only 218 more years to reach 8 billion.

-The human population experienced continuous growth following the Great Famine of 1315–1317 and the end of the Black Death in 1350, when it was nearly 370,000,000.
+The human population has experienced continuous growth following the Great Famine of 1315–1317 and the end of the Black Death in 1350, when it was nearly 370,000,000.
 The highest global population growth rates, with increases of over 1.8% per year, occurred between 1955 and 1975, peaking at 2.1% between 1965 and 1970.
 The growth rate declined to 1.1% between 2015 and 2020 and is projected to decline further in the 21st century.
 The global population is still increasing, but there is significant uncertainty about its long-term trajectory due to changing fertility and mortality rates.
 The UN Department of Economics and Social Affairs projects between 9 and 10 billion people by 2050 and gives an 80% confidence interval of 10–12 billion by the end of the 21st century, with a growth rate by then of zero.
 Other demographers predict that the human population will begin to decline in the second half of the 21st century.

 The total number of births globally is currently (2015–2020) 140 million/year, which is projected to peak during the period 2040–2045 at 141 million/year and then decline slowly to 126 million/year by 2100.
 The total number of deaths is currently 57 million/year and is projected to grow steadily to 121 million/year by 2100.

 The median age of human beings as of 2020 is 31 years.